 As a Knowledge Rich School, we have a school-wide commitment to teaching specialist subject in-depth and in ways that girls understand, retain and can apply.
 This Knowledge Rich approach means solid foundations are firmly established so each girl can confidently build on their knowledge, right throughout her school and tertiary learning life.

-As her school and life commitments ramp up, physical activity becomes a critical part of her overall health and wellbeing.
-Whether she’s a competitive athlete or plays for camaraderie and fun, we encourage every girl to keep active.
-Our incredible facilities and sports programme caters for all abilities with 30 different codes on offer.
+Whether she’s a competitive athlete or plays socially for camaraderie and fun, we encourage every girl to keep active.
+Our incredible facilities and sports programme caters for all sporting abilities.

 Educators and recruiters are increasingly looking beyond academic qualifications to establish a picture of the whole person.
 Apart from developing valuable competencies, experience in the performing arts also helps a girl’s CV stand out.

-Senior School girls also have the opportunity to immerse themselves in other cultures, through one of 10 cultural dance groups.
+Senior School girls also have the opportunity to immerse themselves in other cultures, through a number of cultural dance groups.
 These include: Kapa Haka, Cook Island, Chinese, Indian, Korean, Tibetan, Samoan, Thai, Tongan and Mongolian – which perform at our annual Pofiaifa Night and Polyfest.

-Our senior girls are the custodians of St Cuthbert’s culture and traditions.
+Our Senior School girls are the custodians of St Cuthbert’s culture and traditions.
 As they progress through the school they earn the opportunity to step up into leadership positions, before passing the torch onto those who follow in their footsteps.